s116 Visa Cancellations & Notices of Intent to Consider Cancellation (NOICC)

 Ethos Migration Lawyers have successfully represented many visa holders (and former visa holders) to avoid a visa cancellation or have their visa cancellation revoked.

-Part 5 of the Migration Act set’s out which visa cancellations by the Department can be reviewed/appealed.
+Part 5 of the Migration Act sets out which visa cancellations by the Department can be reviewed/appealed.
 If you have received a cancellation that you think may be eligible for review, please contact us.

-Ethos Migration Lawyers will fully review your matter providing frank advice on prospects of appeal (remember, the tribunal can only work within the law, so it is our role to demonstrate how the Department has misinterpreted the law, or has made an unlawful decision), we will prepare all aspects of the appeal including written submissions to the Department/Tribunal or Court, assist in the preparation and collection of evidence to be used, provide representation and advocate for our clients relentlessly.
+Ethos Migration Lawyers will fully review your matter providing frank advice on prospects of appeal (remember, the tribunal can only work within the law, so it is our role to demonstrate how the Department has misinterpreted the law or has made an unlawful decision).

-If you have any questions about visa cancellations, or would like to speak to one of our immigration lawyers and registered migration agents for more information on Australian visas get in touch with Ethos Migration Lawyers today.
+If you have any questions about visa cancellations or would like to speak to one of our immigration lawyers and registered migration agents for more information on Australian visas, get in touch with Ethos Migration Lawyers today.

-If you’ve receive a visa cancellation notice, strict time limits apply in relation to your opportunity to respond and it is highly recommended you seek professional representation when responding to the Department.
-All information you provide to the Department, can, and will be used against you if required.
+If you have received a visa cancellation notice, strict time limits apply in relation to your opportunity to respond and it is highly recommended you seek professional representation when responding to the Department.

 In some cases, the Department can cancel your visa without providing notice if able to do so by law.

-If your visa has been cancelled, you may have the opportunity to have the cancellation reviewed at the Administrative Appeals Tribunal (AAT).
-Again, strict time limits apply so it is best to seek legal representation as soon as possible.
+If your visa has been cancelled, you may have the opportunity to have the cancellation reviewed at the Administrative Appeals Review (ART).

-We will thoroughly assess the reasons for the intended visa cancellation, or visa cancellation (if it has already been cancelled) and advise on what options you have moving forward.
 If the cancellation is being considered, we will represent you on your behalf to the Department to put forward a strong submission advocating why your visa should not be cancelled, and if it has already been cancelled, we can assist with your preparation and representation at the tribunal for a review of the cancellation.

 Please contact us immediately for further assistance with a visa cancellation.

-Need Assistance with Your s116 Visa Cancellation or NOICC?
+Need assistance with your s116 Visa Cancellation or NOICC?

 Schedule a Consultation with Ethos Migration Lawyers for legal immigration advice on your options to have the visa cancellation revoked or appealed.

-Visa Cancellations Frequently Asked Questions
+Visa Cancellations – Frequently Asked Questions (FAQ’s)

 Cancellation of your visa may have certain ramifications which will prevent you from applying for further visas in Australia.
 If you visa has been cancelled, we recommend you book in a consultation to discuss how your visa cancellation will affect your stay in Australia.